oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_tools_endpoint_service_facts_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>A filter to return only resources that match the entire name given.</div>
+                                            <div>A filter to return only resources that match the entire specified name.</div>
                                                         </td>
             </tr>
                                 <tr>